dineshb-ucsd/dineshb-ucsd.github.io/_pages/about.md

 The vision for our research is to design and prototype performant systems for communicating, sensing, computing, and securing information in our connected world, solving real-world problems.
 Our research has aimed to solve fundamental questions, which has often led to new areas of research and commercialization.

-[WCSNG](https://wcsng.ucsd.edu) group consists of highly interdisciplinary engineers, spanning electrical engineers, data scientists, computer scientists, and mechanical engineers, and works at the intersection of computing, signal processing, circuits, computer vision, machine learning, and artificial intelligence.
-We develop science and algorithms and their real-world implementation and prototypes in our impact areas.

 Our broad impact areas are vision/perception systems, sensing systems, wireless communications, computing systems, and wireless networking.
 WCSNG group has curated and created various open-source datasets and tools that enable reproducible research and eases barriers to entry for researchers in computing, communication, and sensing.

+To reserach across these topics, [WCSNG](https://wcsng.ucsd.edu) group consists of highly interdisciplinary engineers, spanning electrical engineers, data scientists, computer scientists, and mechanical engineers, and works at the intersection of computing, signal processing, circuits, computer vision, machine learning, and artificial intelligence.
+We develop science, algorithms and their real-world implementation and prototypes in our impact areas.

+The [WCSNG](https://wcsng.ucsd.edu) (Wireless Communications Sensing and Networking Group) is a diverse research team that brings together experts from various engineering disciplines to tackle complex real-world challenges.
+Our group comprises electrical engineers, data scientists, computer scientists, and mechanical engineers, working collaboratively at the intersection of networking, computing, signal processing, circuits, computer vision, machine learning, and artificial intelligence.
+Our unique combination of theoretical innovation, practical application and prototyping allows us to address complex problems in fields such as robotics, autonomous systems, and everyday devices.

+**Office hours** : Monday 2-3 pm (except Holidays), otherwise by appointment only.

+**Office Address** :FAH 2303

 <!--
 I am an Associate Professor in the ECE department with an affiliate appointment with the CSE department at UC San Diego.
 I lead [WCSNG](https://wcsng.ucsd.edu) Wireless Communication + , Sensing, and Networking Group at UC San Diego.